uwol/proleap-cobol/README.md

 Getting started
 ---------------

 In Eclipse open [ProLeapCobolEmbeddedJetty](proleap-cobol-app/src/main/java/io/proleap/cobol/ProLeapCobolEmbeddedJetty.java) and run the main method as Java application.
-A Jetty will start, which offers the functionality as on [proleap.io](https://www.proleap.io/).
+A Jetty will start.

 Support
 -------

 This program is free software under AGPL v3 license and in this form comes without support.
-However, our company [ProLeap GmbH](https://www.proleap.io/imprint) is open to discuss project and license requirements with your company.
-Feel free to contact us at contact@proleap.io

 License